jadecobra/python_tdd_exercises/source/classes/unittest.rst

   - ``cls`` is for the :ref:`subclass<how to test if something is a subclass>` being tested
   - ``superclass`` is for the :ref:`parent class<everything is an object>` of the :ref:`subclass<how to test if something is a subclass>` being tested.

-* I change the :ref:`call<how to call a function with input>` to use :ref:`an instance<how to test if something is an instance>` instead of a :ref:`class<everything is an object>`, then add two things to the parentheses
+* I change the :ref:`call<how to call a function with input>` to use :ref:`an instance<how to test if something is an instance>` instead of the `unittest.TestCase class`_, then add two things to the parentheses

   .. code-block:: python
     :lineno-start: 154